Family & History

 2024

-A look into the future also promises all wine lovers and connoisseurs of Adrian & Diego Mathier Nouveau Salquenen’s top-quality wines something very pleasing: the world of wine will be increasingly characterized by female influences in the future.
-With their five daughters, Nadia and Diego Mathier have already shown that they have the right instincts in this area and, with their daughters’ future families, have laid an important foundation stone for the successful continuation of the Mathier family’s tradition-steeped company.
-See for yourself when you visit the winery of the three-time Swiss winemaker of 2018, 2011 and 2007.
+A look to the future also promises nothing but good news for all wine and fine-food lovers who enjoy the top-quality wines from Adrian & Diego Mathier Nouveau Salquenen: The world of wine will be increasingly shaped by female influences in the years to come.
+With their five daughters, Nadia and Diego Mathier have already demonstrated their keen instincts in this regard and, together with their daughters’ future families, have laid an important foundation for the continued success of the Mathier family’s long-standing business.
+Why not see for yourself by visiting the winery of the three-time Swiss Winemaker of the Year (2018, 2011, and 2007)?

 Do you have any questions?